ZhangYida02/Dual_Polarization_Stacked_Intelligent_Metasurfaces_for_Holographic_MIMO/README.md

-If you use the code, please click the "Starred" button on the top right.
+If you download the code, please click the "Star" button on the top right.

 If you have any questions about the code, please feel free to contact us via email: zhangyida02@bupt.edu.cn